Abdoaboshareb/ScratchTrial/README.md

 I've wrapped all the complicated bits in scripts that set everything up, and prepared an online Scratch extension development environment – so everything can be done in a web browser without having to install or configure anything on your own computer.

-If you make something with this, please [let me know](https://github.com/dalelane/scratch-extension-development/issues) - I'd love to hear about it.
+If you make something with this, please [let me know](https://github.com/dalelane/scratch-extension-development/issues) - I'd love to hear about it...